Beltus/blog/_drafts/2020-03-09-setting-yourself-for-success.md

 ## Introduction

 Have you ever pondered just for a second why there are some students in your class who seem to ace every single exams?
-No matter how tough a course or subject is they somehow know how to figure things out so effortlessly sometimes it can be irritating expecially when you are having a tough time at the other end of the class.
+No matter how tough a course or subject is they somehow know how to figure things out so effortlessly.
+Sometimes you are freaking annoyed and pissed-off with your own self expecially when you are having a tough time figuring things out for yourself.
 Yeah!!
-I guess we all have had such "genuises" who made use even think we are not smart enough.
+I guess we all have had such "genuises" who made us even think we are not smart enough.
 We start feeling dumb, intimidated and not belonging.
 Here is something for you

-"Genuises are not born they are made"
+"Genuises are not born they are made and you can be one"

-In this article I will like to reach out to all those students who feel they are not intelligent enough, smart enough to pursue a career in some respectable and seemingly esoteric fields.
+In this article I will like to reach out to you all-students who feel they are not intelligent enough, smart enough to pursue a career in some respectable and seemingly esoteric fields.
 You know what i am talking about.
-Engineering, Astronomy, medicine etc. Before I dive into indepth into this article I want to say **Stop telling yourself the lies today".
-I will share some of the techniques high performing students use that makes them guru-like figures in the eyes of the others.
+Engineering, Astronomy, medicine etc. Before I dive right in into this article I want to say **Most of the things you have been telling yourself are lies.
+Just stop!!.
+I will share some of the techniques high performing students use that makes them guru-like figures in the eyes of the others and what you can do to transform yourself from being a mediocre to being a regarded as a genuis in your own small world.

 ## Things you need to start doing to become a genuis